justinmahar/simple-form-submit/README.md

 You can also submit using a `FormData` object.
 This allows you to modify the form data before sending.

-You can either manually build your own `FormData` object, or you can use `new FormData(form)` extract the form data from the form.
+You can use `new FormData(form)` to extract the form data from an existing form.
+(Or, if you want, you can manually build your own `FormData` object.)

 For example: